sopier/djangobook-Updated-to-1.8/third-edition/chapter_01.rst

 including database configuration, Django-specific options and application-specific settings.

-From the command line, ``cd`` into a directory where you'd like to store your code, then run the following command:
+From the command line, change into a directory where you'd like to store your code, then run the following command:

 .. code-block:: bash